Causal Inference on Networks under Continuous Treatment Interference: Methodology

+where in Equation \eqref{eq:5} the expectation is over the distribution of the observed outcome, the individual and neighborhood propensity score, while in Equation \eqref{eq:6} it is also over the distribution of the neighborhood treatment, and in Equation \eqref{eq:7} it is also over the distribution of the individual treatment. \end{prop}

+Given Proposition \ref{prop:ident}, an unbiased estimator of the conditional expectations on the right side of the identification equations is unbiased for the causal quantities on the left side of the equations.

-As already mentioned, this approach builds on \citet{Forastiere:2020}, who deal with a binary individual treatment and use a subclassification method to adjust for the individual propensity score and (within each stratum) the model-based GPS approach to adjust for the neighborhood propensity score.
-With respect to this method, our estimator is modified by replacing the subclassification on the propensity score of the binary treatment with a second generalized propensity score for continuous treatment.
+To estimate the conditional expectations of the observed outcome for different values of the individual and neighborhood propensity scores, we propose an extended version of the model-based generalized propensity score approach (GPS) introduced by \citet{Hirano:Imbens:2004}. \citet{Forastiere:2020}, who deal with a binary individual treatment, use a subclassification method to adjust for the individual propensity score and, within each stratum, the model-based GPS approach to adjust for the neighborhood propensity score.
+Our estimator builds on \citet{Forastiere:2020} by replacing the subclassification on the individual propensity score of the binary treatment with a second generalized propensity score for continuous treatment.

+Following the identification results in Proposition \ref{prop:ident}, we now formalize the procedure to estimate the marginalized univariate dose-response functions $\mu^Z(z)$ and $\mu^G(g)$.

-\subsection{Estimation Procedure}
+\subsubsection{Estimation Procedure}